kubernetes-retired/external-storage/README.md

 # nfs-provisioner
-nfs-provisioner is an out-of-tree dynamic provisioner for Kubernetes.
+nfs-provisioner is an out-of-tree dynamic provisioner for Kubernetes 1.4.
 You can use it to quickly & easily deploy shared storage that works almost anywhere.
 Or it can help you write your own out-of-tree dynamic provisioner by serving as an example implementation of the requirements detailed in [the proposal](https://github.com/kubernetes/kubernetes/pull/30285).

 It works just like in-tree dynamic provisioners: a `StorageClass` object can specify an instance of nfs-provisioner to be its `provisioner` like it specifies in-tree provisioners such as GCE or AWS.
 Then, the instance of nfs-provisioner will watch for `PersistentVolumeClaims` that ask for the `StorageClass` and automatically create NFS-backed `PersistentVolumes` for them.
 For more information on how dynamic provisioning works, see [the docs](http://kubernetes.io/docs/user-guide/persistent-volumes/) or [this blog post](http://blog.kubernetes.io/2016/10/dynamic-provisioning-and-storage-in-kubernetes.html).